syncfusion-content/flutter-docs/Flutter/DateRangePicker/date-restrictions.md

 {% endtabs %}

 ## SelectableDayPredicate
 [selectableDayPredicate]() callback allows certain days for selection.
 Only the days that `selectableDayPredicate` returns `true` will be selectable in the date range picker.
-This can be customized by using [disableDatesTextStyle](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/disabledDatesTextStyle.html) and [disableDatesDecoration](https://pub.dev/documentation/syncfusion_flutter_datepicker/latest/datepicker/DateRangePickerMonthCellStyle/disabledDatesDecoration.html).

 {% tabs %}
 {% highlight Dart %}